mayrop/data-analytics-projects/README.md

 # Artificial Intelligence (H) 2018-2019
-## Assessed Exercise: Individual, 20% of the final grade (∼ 20 hours)
+# Assessed Exercise: Individual, 20% of the final grade (∼ 20 hours)

+Final report can be found [here](ai/report/project.pdf).

 ## Problem Statement
 Your task is to design, implement, evaluate and document three virtual agents which are (potentially) able to reach a goal in a custom Open AI Gym environment derived from Frozen.
 Thus, you will need to install and understand the workings of the Open AI Gym environment to be able solve the task (hint: see AI (H) Lab 2).

 The specific environment/problem under consideration is a grid-world with a starting position (S), obstacles (H) and a final goal (G).
 The task is to get from S to G. The environment is defined in `uofgsocsai.py`. via the class `LochLomondEnv` including documentation relating to the setting, specific states, parameters etc. An example of how to instantiate the environment and navigate it using random actions is provided in `lochlomond_demo.py`.